nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The requirements for a valid input are as follows:
 1. Workout index number must be a positive integer smaller than the total number of workouts in list.
 2. New repetition value must be a non-negative integer greater than 0.

-If any of the two requirements are not met, an `InvalidWorkoutException` will be thrown and the entire update process is aborted.
+3. Updated workout's exercise name and repetition number cannot be identical to an existing workout.

-Note that the above methods and exception throws are not shown in the sequence diagram to improve the readability of the sequence diagram.
+If any of the three requirements are not met, an `InvalidWorkoutException` will be thrown and the entire update process is aborted.

 **(Steps 4.1 to 4.2)** With the workout index number to update, the `WorkoutList#updateWorkout()` method will then fetch the `Workout` object to be updated by calling method `WorkoutList#getWorkoutFromIndexNum()`.
-After the `Workout` object is fetched, a check will be conducted to ensure that the (exercise name of the workout, new repetition value)-pair is not exist in the list of workouts maintained in `WorkoutList`.
+After the `Workout` object is fetched, a check will be conducted to ensure that the (exercise name of the workout, new repetition value)-pair does not exist in the list of workouts maintained in `WorkoutList`.
 For example, if a workout of 20 reps of push-ups is already stored in the list, a workout of push up with 15 reps cannot be updated to push up with 20 reps.

 If this check fails, an `InvalidWorkoutException` exception is thrown.
 <br><br>
-**(Steps 4.3 to 4.6)** The `Workout` object to be updated is modified to new number of reps and `workoutsHashMapLis` is subsequently updated.
+**(Steps 4.3 to 4.6)** The `Workout` object to be updated is modified to the new number of reps and `workoutsHashMapList` is subsequently updated.

 This is the end of `WorkoutList#updateWorkout()` method.